-DevTest version 9 and later default to TLS version 1.2.
+DevTest version defaults to TLS version 1.2.
 Our application requires TLS version 1.x even though it successfully negotiates version 1.2.
 How may we override this?

 Starting with Java SE version 8, all TLS connections default to TLS 1.2.
 This is imposed upon DevTest by the Java version in use and is not affected by any changes that can be made to DevTest.